GMLC-TDC/HELICS/docs/user-guide/simulator_integration.md

 ### Federate Execution ###
-Once any linking between wider federation and the custom federate being created is complete, the federate itself indicates it is ready to being federation initialization by calling:
+Once any linking between wider federation and the custom federate being created is complete, the federate itself indicates it is ready to begin advancing in time:

 ```
 h.helicsFederateEnterExecutingMode(fed)